 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3S (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D3S and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the D3S and the D7200 have been discontinued, but can regularly be found used on ebay.
 The D3S was replaced by the Nikon D4, while the D7200 was followed by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3S Manual (free pdf) or the online Nikon D7200 Manual.
+Further information on the features and operation of the D3S and D7200 can be found, respectively, in the Nikon D3S Manual (free pdf) or the online Nikon D7200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3S and the Nikon D7200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.